Elections and voting

 If you consider that you may be at risk of harm because your name is shown on the electoral register, you can register to vote anonymously through The Electoral Commision.

-If you wish to register in this way, please also contact the relevant Electoral Services area office using the details above or by phone using the following numbers:
+If you wish to register in this way, please also contact Electoral Services on 01296 798 141.

 Appearing on the electoral register